aws/aws-cdk/packages/aws-cdk-lib/aws-batch/README.md

 ### React to jobs stuck in RUNNABLE state

 You can react to jobs stuck in RUNNABLE state by setting a `jobStateTimeLimitActions` in `JobQueue`.
-Specifies an action that AWS Batch will take after the job has remained at the head of the queue in the specified state for longer than the specified time.
+Specifies actions that AWS Batch will take after the job has remained at the head of the queue in the specified state for longer than the specified time.

 ```ts